 On the whole, the eight years of Grant's presidency (1869-1877) were not marked by great strides for African American civil rights.
 Instead, Grant's term became infamous for economic chicanery and corruption.
 The president's personal secretary was caught embezzling federal whiskey revenues in the so-called Whiskey Ring, while Grant's own family was implicated in a plot to corner the gold market.
 Charges of corruption even led to a split in the Republican Party, further draining support for Reconstruction efforts.
-As more upstanding political leaders became preoccupied with efforts to clean up the government and institute civil service reform, securing equal rights for black people in the South ceased to be the most pressing issue.
+As more upstanding sharecropping System in which a family farmed a plot of land owned by someone else and shared the crop yield with the owner political leaders became preoccupied with efforts to clean up the government and institute civil service reform, securing equal rights for black people in the South ceased to be the most pressing issue.
 Other things seemed to matter more.
-And, as Reconstruction moved into the background, northerners' racism-always just under the surface became more visible.
+And, as Reconstruction moved into the background, northerners' racism-always just under the surface-became more visible.